cloudops/cloudmc-cox-kb/en/edge-compute-service/edge-compute-connect-to-instance-via-ssh.md

 The general form for using a private key to connect to a remote host via SSH is: `ssh -i <keyfile> username@IP`.
 The key must be specified with a path if the key is not in the current working directory.

-For example, if connecting to 151.139.189.1 and the key file is in `.ssh/my.key`, use the following command:
+For example, if connecting to an Ubuntu instance at 151.139.189.1, and the key file is in `.ssh/my.key`, use the following command:

 ```
-ssh -i my.key username@151.139.189.1
+ssh -i my.key ubuntu@151.139.189.1
 ```

 You should now be connected to the VM and see a command prompt.
 If root privileges are required, use the command `sudo -i` to get a root shell.